Unobtainiumrock/generalized-liner-models-learning-app/GLM_NOTES.md

 **Case 3: Domain is $(-\infty, \infty)$.
 Already Unbounded:**

 The domain of $\mu$ is already the same as the required range for $\eta$.
-Thus, no transformtations are needed.
+Thus, no transformations are needed.
 The simplest possible function that preserves the values is the identity function.

 $$g(\mu) = \mu$$